EMPOWER: Small Solar Solutions for Big Problems

-• Direct current (DC) solar systems for residents off the grid
+• Small solar systems for residents without electricity

-• Solar powered pumps and drip irrigation systems for water management
+• Solar powered pumps driving drip irrigation systems for water management

 • Solar powered thermal hot water systems to reduce carbon emissions